What Questions Should Seniors Ask While Future Planning

 Can I be safe in my home?

 Think, “Will I have to spend a lot of money to make my home safe?”
-Your home may need renovations as you age, such as converting a bathtub into a walk-in shower and adding a bench, or retrofitting different kitchen cabinets into easier-to-reach options.
+Your home may need renovations as you age, such as converting a bathtub into a walk-in shower and adding a bench or retrofitting different kitchen cabinets into easier-to-reach options.
 Stairs may become too difficult to manage.
 You may need a grab bar next to the toilet.
+Your senior care plan should detail the cost of any renovations you’ll need.
+That way you can make a direct comparison of those costs to the cost of a senior living community.

 Do I want to live near, or with, my children or other relatives?